sine2pi/Maxfactor/README.md

+Make sure to start with the default values and then tweak if needed.
+Learning rates and values used with other optimizers like AdamW will likely NaN out. depending on your architecture.*

 **Parameter-specific learning rate scaling is crucial for transformer-based ASR models.
 Uniform optimization techniques often struggle with ASR - they're trying to apply the same rules to fundamentally different computational structures.**

-Make sure to start with the default values.

 MaxFactor can be characterized as a memory-efficient adaptive optimizer that combines several innovative techniques: